About the Owner

 After more than a decade of teaching science in the classroom on weekdays and volunteering with animals on the weekends, it was time for a change.
 That change was to found a small and unique business, Wiggles and Woofs, to pursue her joy of working with animals full-time.
 Over time, Wiggles and Woofs evolved, starting with a focus in pet care, and later changing to being focused on dog training and behavior consulting after Jen earned her credentials as a certified professional dog trainer (CPDT-KA).

 After re-locating to the east side, Jen began volunteering with Seattle Humane’s Dog Behavior and Socialization team and Behavior Program, working with some of the shelter’s most challenging dogs.
-Jen was thrilled to later become a dog training instructor for Seattle Humane’s dog training classes that are open to both adopters and the public.
+Jen later became a dog training instructor for Seattle Humane’s dog training classes that were open to both adopters and the public.

 More recently, Jen worked with a group of local trainers to launch the Humane Alliance of Rescue Trainers (HART), a national organization that connects rescue animals with behavior needs to free training and behavior consulting.
-She also teaches a pay-what-you-can Learn to Speak Dog seminar monthly to help dog owners better understand their companions.
+She also teaches a pay-what-you-can Learn to Speak Dog seminar monthly to help dog guardians better understand their canine companions.

 A strong believer in giving back, Jen looks forward to continuing to help dogs with behavioral challenges in our community.
-When she’s not at work or volunteering, you can find Jen hiking or biking with her adopted miniature schnauzer, Ada.
+When she’s not at work or volunteering, you can often find Jen hiking with her adopted miniature schnauzer, Ada.